Secret Warriors (Team White): Roster

 Codename: Stonewall, who has been bailed out of jail by Daisy Johnson, where he was being held for hitting a police officer.
 He possesses superhuman strength and an ability to increase his size, while his skin appears to take an appearance resembling stone.
 In issue 9, he demonstrated the ability to change the composition of his skin, by turning it into metal after getting Ares' axe swung into his chest.
-Very little had so far been revealed about the character but, in issue 12, it was revealed that his father is Carl "Crusher" Creel, The Absorbing Man.
-He tries to tell Reed Richards his real name at one point, but is cut off after saying "Henry".
+Very little had so far been revealed about the character but, in issue 12, it was revealed that his father is the villain Absorbing Man.